edhowland/BNF-Wiki/README.md

 # BNF-Wiki
-A place to contain all relevant and known grammars in BNF notation The One Stop Shopping for all your parsing or generation needs.
+A place to contain all relevant and known grammars in BNF notation.
+The One Stop Shopping for all your parsing or generation needs.

 ## Abstract